Oluwafisayomi-P-Folaranmi/Oluwafisayomi-P-Folaranmi/README.md

 - 👯 I’m looking to collaborate on **APIs, Backend Development, Software Engineering and Development**

+-

 - 🤝 I'm looking to collaborate on **Android, Desktop**

-- 💬 Ask me about **Object Oriented Analysis, Modeling, and Design, Backend Development, Software Engineering and Development, Financial Software, Data Structures and Algorithm Network Programming.,;**
+- 💬 Ask me about **Financial Technology, Algorithm Trading Technology, Business Technology**

 - 📫 How to reach me **folaranmifisayo@gmail.com, folaranmifisayomi@gmail.com**